freds72/poom-sdk/README.md

 ### Creating New Textures

 Edit the tileset picture using your favorite paint program.
 Make sure to use *only* colors from the game palette, save file.

+You can have multiple tilesets (one per map group) but sharing textures between tilesets is not supported.
+It is recommended to prefix texture names with map group name to avoid confusion.

+Example:

+    E1_WALL

 From Slade, launch the texture editor: